Mochitto/Markdown2Anki/README.md

 ```

 ### Changing Themes

-The default theme is mochitto's Rosé Pine theme, but there is also a catpuccin theme.
+The default theme is mochitto's Rosé Pine and Dawn theme, but there are also other themes available.
 You can find all the themes in the [themes folder](https://github.com/Mochitto/Markdown2Anki/tree/master/themes).

+#### How to change the theme

 To use another theme, you can just copy the CSS from the file in the themes folder and paste it in your Note types' styling field.

-This can be found by accessing `Tools>Manage Note Types>(select your note type)>Cards(on the right)>Styling(on the left)`.
+This can be found by accessing `Tools -> Manage Note Types -> (select your note type) -> Cards(on the right) -> Styling(on the left)`.
 The `Tools` menu is found in the top-left part of Anki's main menu.
 You can reference this: [Video Tutorial showing how to access a card's style](https://github.com/Mochitto/Markdown2Anki/blob/master/docs/How_to_find_styling.mp4)

 You can read more on how styling happens here: https://docs.ankiweb.net/templates/styling.html

+#### Dual themes

+Some themes contain two variants in the same CSS file: a light and a dark one.
+Themes [Rosé Pine and Dawn](themes/rose_pine_and_dawn.css), and [Catpuccin Latte and Macchiato](themes/catpuccin_latte_and_macchiato.css) are examples of this.

+To switch between light and dark theme in Anki:
+* Desktop Anki - `Tools -> Preferences -> Appearance -> Theme`
+* AnkiDroid - `Hamburger icon (top-left) -> Settings -> Appearance -> Theme`

 ### Navigating the UI
 The custom User Interface of the note-type that comes with this project is focused on the concept of tabs.